2000 – 2010

 Satellite TV expands beyond Russia.
 IRR/TV begins airing programs to send to Israel, China, India, and 22 other countries in Asia over Star World Television.
 IRR/TV Jewish ministry in Russia is initiated.

+Step by step, God prepared IRR-TV for a considerably broader role in world evangelism.
 Satellite TV transcended borders and IRR-TV attained unrestricted access to homes in otherwise hard-to-reach countries.

 Star World and Pearl TV out of Hong Kong began telecasting Gospel TV programs in Chinese to mainland China.